ferdouszihad/react-route-v7.3.0/README.md

 ### Outlet Component

 The `<Outlet>` component is provided by React Router and is used to render the child routes.
 When a nested route matches the current URL, the corresponding component is rendered inside the `<Outlet>`.

+### Layout

+The layout component uses the `<Outlet>` component to render the child routes, allowing you to nest routes and create a cohesive user experience.

+In our example, the `App` component serves as the layout component.
+It includes a navigation bar and a main content area where the child routes will be rendered.
+By using nested routes and the `<Outlet>` component, we ensure that the navigation bar remains static while the content changes based on the current route.

+This approach helps in maintaining a clean and organized code structure, making it easier to manage and update the layout and individual pages of your application.